Jmarkzcod8r/Jmarkzcod8r/README.md

 - 👋 Hi, I’m @Jmarkzcod8r
 - 👀 I’m interested in ...
-Web automation for clients
+Web Development and Automation
 - 🌱 I’m currently learning ...
-Python
+Full Stack Web Development
+- 🌱 I'm quite agile with ...
+Python, Javascript, React, Html, Css, React Bootstrap, Nextjs, Django, Php
 - 💞️ I’m looking to collaborate on ... business related projects for individuals
 - 📫 How to reach me ...
 You can email me at jmgutierrez122091@gmail.com